romuro-pauliv/Introduction-to-Flask/flask-tutorial/flaskr/md/database.md

 The first thing to do when working with SQLite database (and most other Python database libraries) is to create a connection to it.
 Any queries and operations are performed using the connection, which is closed after the work is finished.

-In web application this connection is typically tied to the request.
-It is created at some point when handling a request, and closed before the reponse is sent.
+In a web application this connection is typically tied to the request.
+It is created at some point when handling a request, and closed before the response is sent.

 > flaskr/db.py